 Address: FedEx Forum Plaza, 191 Beale Street

-Opening times: Daily from 10am to 7pm; last tour commences at 6.15pm
+Opening times: Daily 10am-7pm; last tour starts at 6:15pm.
+Closed major holidays.